 Splunk overhauled Infrastructure Monitoring with the following changes:

 Improved navigation between views of related infrastructure and services.
 This capability lets you seamlessly explore signals across related services and infrastructure.

 Dedicated navigators for the hosts, containers, or functions.
 This capability lets Infrastructure Monitoring work with various systems, regardless of whether the metrics come from an agent or from a cloud integration, making it easier for you to analyze your infrastructure and not your data sources.

-For instructions on how to set up Infrastructure Monitoring, see Monitor your infrastructure.
+For instructions on how to set up Infrastructure Monitoring, see Introduction to Splunk Infrastructure Monitoring.